-Finding a place to live in London is known to be stressful, specially if you’re coming from abroad.
+Finding a place to live in London is known to be stressful, especially if you’re coming from abroad.
 With an increasing number of people moving to London from both abroad and other cities in the UK, demand for apartments is at an all time-high, while the number of houses available hasn’t been growing as fast.
 This means landlords can be more selective on who to accept, and worse - raise rental prices.
 Below we will detail all the necessary steps for renting an apartment in London, the documents you will need, and tips you should know to avoid being scammed.

 Before you even start your apartment hunt in London, you should define your monthly budget.
 London rent is expensive, even if you live an hour away from the city centre - in fact, rent will most likely be your biggest expense.